Penetration Testing Services

 Changes like these involve adding new devices, using additional technology, or increasing technology usage altogether.
 Although these technological changes seem minor, and often mean growth within the business, they can have deleterious impacts to your cybersecurity if unaccounted for.

 In cases of compliance, pentesting helps to ensure your organization is up-to-date and compliant with regulatory practices and procedures.
-A pentest helps reveal ways in which an attacker can obtain:personal health information (PHI), personally identifiable information (PHI), credentials, sensitive data and other critical information and systems.
+A pentest helps reveal ways in which an attacker can obtain personal health information (PHI), personally identifiable information (PHI), credentials, sensitive data and other critical information and systems.
 Once revealed, your organization can devise a plan for better protection and security.
+Talk with our specialists about our Penetration Testing Services today.

 The Importance of Penetration Testing

 You can begin to think of pentesting as a standard housekeeping practice for your organization.
 Unlike the unchecked ceiling fans or floor boards, though, a gap in your attack surface can result in a breach, accompanied by an expense.
-On average, credential-related breaches cost US$4.37 million, and account for 20 percent of all breaches.
-(Cost of Data Breach 2021 Report).
+On average, breaches caused by phishing, and credential-related breaches, cost US$4.76 million and US4.62 million, respectively.
+(Cost of Data Breach 2023 Report).
 Routine penetration testing, sometimes referred to as “ethical hacking”, can not only measure the efficacy of your current VM program, but it can help spare you stress, and a loss of resources.
 We begin our pentesting process with a consultation.

 Pen Testing Methods & Best Practices